sharpchen/sharpchen.github.io/docs/document/Articles/docs/Linq quick start.md

 #### Third overload

-The third overload of `Aggregate` takes an initial value and a result selector.
+The third overload of `Aggregate` takes an initial value and a result selector to perform **post** operations.
 The result selector takes the final result from iteration.

 ```cs